We are Locrating.com, a schools information website. This page is one of our school directory pages. This is not the website of Oakwood School.

 What is Locrating?

 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Oakwood School, but to see all our data you need to click the blue button at the bottom of the page to view Oakwood School
+To see all our data you need to click the blue button at the bottom of this page to view Oakwood School

 on our interactive map.